The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

 Malpais is a small, tranquil neighborhood, loosely spread out along five kilometers of road.
 Its northern limit is the road intersection of "El Cruze"where the road from Cobano ends on Playa Carmen.

-On Playa Carmen Mal Pais merges with the booming beach village of Santa Teresa with its vibrant surfer scene,
+On Playa Carmen Mal Pais merges with the booming beach town of Santa Teresa with its lively surfer scene,

 The southern part of Malpais abuts the Cabo Blanco Nature Reserve on the very tip of the Nicoya Peninsula.

 Many people refer to the entire area as Mal Pais, so when you hear of Mal Pais being one of the top surf destinations in Costa Rica, it actually means the surf beaches of Santa Teresa and Playa Carmen. » Surf in Malpais and Santa Teresa

 Mal Pais is the more peaceful part of the combined villages of Santa Teresa and Malpais.
 While in recent years Santa Teresa has seen a boom in development, Mal Pais has retained its laid-back, small village atmosphere with large patches of unspoiled natural beauty.
 The coast of Mal Pais is rocky in most parts, with some bizarre volcanic formations creating fascinating scenery.
 Old jungle forest grows down to the shore where rocky outcroppings alternate with pockets of beaches, some made up entirely of tiny seashells.

 From the small fishermen port you can make boat and fishing tours around the tip of the Nicoya Peninsula.
 The maritime sanctuary of Cabo Blanco protects many aquatic species, and from a boat you might see dolphins, manta rays, sea turtles or whales. » Malpais Underwater

 Although Malpais directly borders the Cabo Blanco Nature Reserve, there is no entrance to the park from this side.

-See: » From Mal Pais to Cabo Blanco
+» Driving from Mal Pais to Cabo Blanco

 To explore the neighborhood of Cabo Blanco take a canopy tour on the edge of the nature reserve, or go on a horse tour.